trustedsearch/trustedsearch.github.io/_posts/2012-12-19-server-status.md

 ---
-path: '/server-status'
+path: '/uptime'
-title: 'Server Status / UpTime'
+title: 'Service Status / UpTime'

 layout: nil
 ---

-## Uptime / Server Status
 It is our goal to maintain high availability.

-In an effort to be completly transparent we provide you with a server status page.
+In an effort to be completly transparent we provide you with our service status page.

 You can check the status here: [status.trustedsearch.org](status.trustedsearch.org)